PdxCodeGuild/Full-Stack-Day-Class/practice/sub-todo.md

 Provide a form at the top of the todo list for adding main items.

-Use the following URL structure:
+Use the following URL structure and standard form POSTing:

 * `/` shows the todo list.
 * `/add` shows a form to add to the list.